bubonic/TGCrename/README.md

 and again and again until you got the TGC course video files named corretly.
 Well, I got tired of doing this so I wrote a shell and perl script to do all the work for us.

+TGCrename2.0.sh is a bulk TGC course renamer.
+TGCrename.sh is deprecated at this time as TGCrename2.0.sh handles single courses or a bulkfile list.

 These three files:

 * AllTGC_TItlesandCNonly.csv - All TGC course names and numbers separated by '['.